What is Phishing?

 Phishing is a social-engineering attack that uses email or malicious websites (clicking on a link) to steal personal and financial information or infect your machine with malware and viruses.
 The cybercriminal may email, call, offer a website, or all three to steal your personal information.

-What can a cybercriminal do with my email?
+What can a cybercriminal do with my email account?

-We have seen instances where the criminal has dumped everything in the mailbox that he/she has accessed.
-The criminal will proceed to use special tools to extract contacts, email addresses (people you have communicated with), and anything that could be of any value.
+We have seen instances where the criminal has dumped everything in the compromised mailbox.
+The criminal will proceed to use special tools to extract contacts, email addresses (people you have emailed), and anything that could be of any value.

-What do we mean by value: Social Security Numbers, birth dates, addresses, Driver’s license numbers, passport numbers, bank account, credit/debit card numbers, retirement fund accounts, ebay, paypal, Flex benefit and HSA Account numbers.
+What Value?: Social Security Numbers, birth dates, addresses, Driver’s license numbers, passport numbers, bank accounts, credit/debit card numbers, retirement fund accounts, ebay, Paypal, Amazon, employee flex benefit account and Health Savings Account (HSA) numbers.

-They will use the info that they glean from within your email to try to access other accounts – hoping that you use the same password on multiple sites.
+The criminal will use the info that they glean to access other accounts – hoping that you use the same password on multiple sites.
 We have seen money lost, lives destroyed.